SeismicSource/sourcespec/README.md

 the equations in [Madariaga (2011)][Madariaga2011], other quantities are computed for each station:

-- the Brune stress drop
+- the Brune static stress drop
 - the source radius
 - the quality factor $Q_0$ of P- or S-waves